The Double Refuge ☯️ Herr Jung

 "I know there have, but in most rooms you let them alone, and — and they let you alone," Tony answers.

-I will be writing a more in-depth discussion of naturalism vs. supernaturalism in Bleak House (“If the Walls Could Talk,” in the Chapter 8.
-At the Fog & Wild).
+I’ll enter a more in-depth discussion of naturalism vs. supernaturalism in Bleak House (“If the Walls Could Talk,” in At the Fog & Wild).
 Here I want to note that Fuentes’ novel isn’t couched in the 19th century pre-agnostic quasi-scientific terms we find in Bleak House.
 Rather, it brings us back to older religious terms of dread and horror, as if Fuentes is taking the witches and ghosts that even Shakespeare seems to question, and making them come alive in all their distant Medieval power.

 Jumping the Life to Come

-A further comparison with Shakespeare shows the horrific, forbidden, blasphemous nature of Fuentes’ scenario.
+Macbeth and Hamlet helps us to see the rising empirical way of looking at the mind and also, simultaneously, the horrific, forbidden, blasphemous, retrogressive nature of Consuelo.
 In one of the great soliloquies, Macbeth notes that he can’t avoid a punishing afterlife if he assassinates King Duncan.
-Macbeth notes the Christian, Stoic, karmic principle of divine law operates once we have shuffled off the mortal coil that nature has supplied us.
-Shakespeare begins by using a deft pun on the word done to signal his immediate situation — agonizing about whether or not he should do it:
+Macbeth notes that the Christian, Stoic, karmic principle of divine law operates once we have shuffled off the mortal coil that nature has supplied us.
+Shakespeare begins by using a deft pun on the word done to signal his imminent assassination — agonizing about whether or not he should do it:

 If it were done when ’tis done, then ’twere well